Requiring negative probabilities from the thing researched, else that thing does not exist, is insufficient ground for any conclusion: Conclusion

 \section{Conclusion}

 A classical probability is a function that projects a set into the interval $[0,1]$.
-Bell's experiment requires a Kolmogorovian probability to be not Kolmogorovian in order to meet the quantum correlation.
-This remains true, even if one claims that Bell’s formula is quantum mechanics.
-The only thing in the latter case is that there is a disconnect between experiment probability and the (supposed quantum) Bell theoretical correlation formula.
-Note also, we only may know the quantum world through the use of classical probability.
+Aspect / Bell's experiment requires a Kolmogorovian probability to be not Kolmogorovian in order to meet the quantum correlation.
+The probability space $(\Lambda,\Sigma,\mu)$ is the backbone of a Bell correlation formula that might produce $\cos(x)$.
+The $\Lambda $ is the set of possible values $\lambda$ in the correlation formula.
+The $\Sigma$ is the set of subsets of $\Lambda$, which represents the events.
+It has a special structure called sigma-algebra.
+The $\mu$ refers to the probability measure translating the events into a probability of occurrence.
+In Bell's formula equation (\ref{ed1}), it is reflected in the density $\rho(\lambda)$.
+Obviously, the $(\Lambda,\Sigma,\mu)$ that might produce $\cos(x)$ in the Bell correlation formula is completely unknown.
+Its existence in nature is tested with particular inequalities based on the correlation formula.
+Therefore, the law of large numbers, which is a part of classical probability theory, is employed to estimate the correlation in experiment viz. equation (\ref{ed2}).

+Note, in addition, we may only know the quantum world through the use of classical probability.
+Furthermore, no one looked "under the hood," so to peak and concluded: "no hidden variables" here.
+The non-existence of hidden parameters, therefore, follows from statistical methodology.
+From crooked statistical methodology, a sensible conclusion is not possible.
+The random variable $X$ for the event "$\neq$ given angle $x$" can not be pushed aside in a faithful translation of $(\Lambda,\Sigma,\mu)$ to an experiment.
+The value of $x$ is a decicive part of the events in the measurement.

-The points raised in the paper demonstrate that we always will find $H_1$ in (\ref{ed5}), in an experiment where the rpm correlation (\ref{ed2}) is employed.
+The points raised in the paper demonstrate that we will always find $H_1$ in equation (\ref{ed5}), in an experiment where the rpm correlation of equation (\ref{ed2}) is employed.
 This is not because Einstein variables are impossible or that inequalities demonstrated that Einstein variables do not exist.
 It is because it is \emph{not possible} in the data to find $H_0$ is true.
 Data based on negative probability doesn't exist.

-We conclude that the statistics of Bell's experiment doesn't allow any sensible conclusion about go, or, no go Einstein.
+For some initial research, please consult reference \cite{jqis}.

+We conclude that the statistical methodology of Bell's experiment does not allow any sensible conclusion about go or, no - go, Einstein extra local hidden parameters.
+An experiment is performed to find out if a state of affairs is found in the data or not.
+If the statistical methodology requires the impossible of that state of affairs, i.e., the data gathering excludes giving $H_0$ true, then little wonder this state of affairs is not found.